Criticisms of corporations: Analogy with totalitarian regime

 Chomsky contends that corporations transfer policy decisions out of the hands of the people and into corporate boardrooms, where public oversight is limited.
 The extensive financial resources of corporations and the extent to which they're employed to influence political campaigns in the United States has also been implicated as a way in which corporations undermine the democratic institutions in a society.

+American philosopher Elizabeth S. Anderson argues that upon entering the corporate workplace, workers in the United States effectively surrender their rights to an "authoritarian private government" which strictly regulates both their work life, and through employment-at-will, their off-duty life by firing workers for lifestyle choices, recreational activities, political speech, social media posts, or voicing criticism about working conditions.
+She argues this runs contrary to the ideas of early champions of the free market who were progressive thinkers and envisioned the effects of the market being to liberate workers from the control of feudal lords, but in reality this vision evaporated following the Industrial Revolution which established large, hierarchical corporations enforcing a new corporate serfdom, and also by neoliberal orthodoxy which posited that the workplace is a voluntary contract between equals, obscuring that it is a highly asymmetrical relationship.

 Reception

 "No other institution in American history—not even slavery—has ever been so consistently unpopular...with the American public.
 It was controversial from the outset, and it has remained controversial to this day."

 John D. Rockefeller was one of the first to experience that paradox in a spectacular and personal way.
 By the last decade of the 19th century, Rockefeller found that he had become "the most hated man in the world."

 Around the middle of the 20th century, the economist John Kenneth Galbraith noted that the corporate businesses which foreign visitors came to see and marvel at, as "showpiece[s] of American industrial achievement," were the very same ones that government attorneys scrutinized in their search for monopolistic wrongdoing.